Luca3317/GhidraPlugin/README.md

 # GhidraPlugin
 Ghidra Plugin for detecting unsecure functions
+Created as part of a University lab